Prefer not to visit our clinic in-person?

 We're still here for you!
-You can now connect to our physiotherapists, by phone or video call, from the safety and comfort of your home - or wherever you are.
+You can now connect to our physiotherapists by phone or video call, from the comfort of your home, workplace, or wherever you are.
+Also called virtual physiotherapy, this can be helpful if you:

 "Virtual physiotherapy" means a phone or video call